Carbon Border Adjustment Mechanism (CBAM)

 • and

-• report the quantity of CBAM goods imported (including embedded CO₂ emissions) by 31 May of the year following import.
+• report the quantity of CBAM goods imported (including embedded CO₂ emissions) by 31 May in the year following import.

 For further information, please contact: